berarma/godot-docs/tutorials/animation/playing_videos.rst

 There are several limitations with the current implementation of video playback in Godot:

-- Seeking a video to a certain point is not supported.
 - Changing playback speed is not supported.
 VideoStreamPlayer also won't follow :ref:`Engine.time_scale<class_Engine_property_time_scale>`.
 - Streaming a video from a URL is not supported.